NAME

 Miscellaneous Functions

-$fh = _::is_open $fh
+$fh = _::is_open $fh-

 wrapper for

-$str = _::prototype \&code
+Scalar::Util::openhandle $str = _::prototype \&code_::prototype \&code, $new_proto-

 gets or sets the prototype, wrapping either

-$instance = _::package $str
+CORE::prototypeorScalar::Util::set_prototype $instance = _::package $str-

 This will construct a new

-.
-The main difference is the output format: Data::Dump
+Data::Dump is an alternative to Data::Dumper.
+The main difference is the output format: Data::Dump output tends to be easier to read.

 RELATED MODULES